 - (i) Recorded costs of exploration and evaluation assets are not intended to reflect present or future values of these properties.
-The recorded costs are subject to measurement uncertainty and it is reasonably possible, based on existing knowledge, that changes in future conditions could require a material change in the recognized amount. - (ii) The determination of the fair value of stock options or warrants using stock pricing models require the input of highly subjective assumptions, including the expected price volatility.
-Changes in the subjective input assumptions could materially affect the fair value estimate; therefore, the existing models do not necessarily provide a reliable single measure of the fair value of the Company's stock options and warrants. - (iii) The determination of deferred tax assets or liabilities requires subjective assumptions regarding future income tax rates and the likelihood of utilizing tax carry-forwards.
-Changes in these assumptions could materially affect the recorded amounts, and therefore do not necessarily provide certainty as to their recorded values. - (iv) Option or sale agreements, under which the Company may receive shares as payment, require the Company to determine the fair value of the shares received.
+The recorded costs are subject to measurement uncertainty and it is reasonably possible, based on existing knowledge, that changes in future conditions could require a material change in the recognized amount. - (ii) The determination of deferred tax assets or liabilities requires subjective assumptions regarding future income tax rates and the likelihood of utilizing tax carry-forwards.
+Changes in these assumptions could materially affect the recorded amounts, and therefore do not necessarily provide certainty as to their recorded values. - (iii) Option or sale agreements, under which the Company may receive shares as payment, require the Company to determine the fair value of the shares received.
 Many factors can enter into this determination, including, if public shares, the number of shares received, the trading value of the shares, and volume of shares, and if non-public shares, the underlying asset value of the shares, or value of the exploration and evaluation asset interests under option or sale.
 This determination is highly subjective and does not necessarily provide a reliable single measure of the fair value of the shares received.